andreacremese/blog/source/_posts/Java-8-lambda-static-methods-default-methods-functional-interface.md

 title: 'Discovering Java 8: first notes'
 date: 2017-06-08 13:43:19
 tags:
-    - Java
+    - Transitioning to Java
-    - lambda
+    - Lambda
-    - static and default methods
+    - Static and default methods
-    - functional interface
+    - Functional interfaces
 ---
 # Discovering Java 8: first notes
 **a.k.a. lambda, static methods, default methods, functional interface**

-I just landed on planet **smartsheet** (a very cool Saas), and the job change brought me to get from C# to Java.
-While the two are very similar, there are a few quirks and watch its.
-It seems that Java 8 (now released in old 2014) introduced a few new interesting features.
+I just joined **[smartsheet][7]**, a Bellevue WA based Saas with a very interesting product and an amazing culture driven by some truly inspiring and inspired leadership.
+I am really enjoying the company, so hit me up in case you are interested in joining (I definitely **cannot** give away the code challenge in advance, in case you are wondering).

-This post (which may become a series of) can be really classified as my personal notes on some of the aspects that I found new, interesting or surprising.
+The back end stack is in Java and so I am currently ramping up and transitioning from C# to Java.
+This post (which is very likely to become a series of posts) comprises some of my notes on some of the aspects that I found new, interesting or surprising after landing on planet Java.

  It is a mixin of Java specifics, Java 8 specifics, and some of the first watch its for the c# developer that is getting in Java world.

-A code snippet is added at the end of the post for future reference.
+A code snippet involving most of the concept that are reported is added at the end of the post for future reference.

 ## Static methods on interfaces